ckastner/qemu-sbuild-utils/README.md

 ------------

-By adding the build user to the `kvm` group, `qemu-sbuild` can operate with near-native performance on systems where KVM is supported.
+By adding the build user to the `kvm` group, `qemu-sbuild` can operate with near-native performance on systems where KVM is supported:

 ```
 $ sudo gpasswd -a <build-user> kvm
+# Logout, and login
 ```